 Empire BlueCross BlueShield

 CWA Local 1180

 IBEW Local 3

 NYC Central Labor Council

 The Segal Company

-Working Theater’s 31st Season is made possible in part by funds from the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature, public funds from the New York City Department of Cultural Affairs in partnership with the City Council, the Howard Gilman Foundation, and a grant from the Shubert Foundation.
+Working Theater’s 31st Season is made possible in part by funds from the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature, public funds from the New York City Department of Cultural Affairs in partnership with the City Council, and grants from the Howard Gilman Foundation, the Shelley and Donald Rubin Foundation, and the Shubert Foundation.